yahoo/validatar/README.md

 ### CSV (and other delimited text data)

 This execution engine lets you load static data from a file or by defining it in your test YAML file.
 This is provided to make it easy for to load expected data to run assertions against your actual data.
-For instance, in the [examples shown above](#assertion-format), Query B with the thresholds for the various countries could be defined as a static dataset and Query A could actually be the result of a query on your Big Data that you are validating.
+For instance, in the [examples shown above](#examples), Query B with the thresholds for the various countries could be defined as a static dataset and Query A could actually be the result of a query on your Big Data that you are validating.

 Some mock tests and examples can be found in [src/test/resources/csv-tests/sample.yaml](https://github.com/yahoo/validatar/blob/master/src/test/resources/csv-tests/sample.yaml).

 ## How to install

+### Direct Download

 Validatar is available on JCenter/Bintray.
 You can download the artifacts directly from [JCenter](http://jcenter.bintray.com/com/yahoo/validatar/validatar/)